-In 1998 an additional science wing, the Oglethorpe and Dawson computer suite was built to accommodate the increasing number of students attending Tadcaster Grammar School.
+In 1998 an additional science wing, the Oglethorpe and Dawson computer suite was built to accommodate the increasing number of students attending Tadcaster Grammar School

 In 2004 the large Independent Learning Centre (library) was added to the school, with the exclusive Sixth Form building established shortly afterwards, enabling our Year 12 and 13 students dedicated study areas.

-2018 saw Tadcaster Grammar School become an Academy, forming part of STAR Mat along with one other secondary school (Sherburn High School) and nine primary schools.
-We uphold the vision that STAR Mat works towards: to create outstanding education in all of our schools to enable every young person to flourish and realise their full potential.
+2018 saw Tadcaster Grammar School become an Academy: forming part of STAR Mat along with one other secondary school (Sherburn High School) and nine primary schools.